Review the Graduation Deadlines

 Submit a Program of Study at least three weeks prior to defense unless, already on file with the Graduate School.

 The Graduate School will confirm that all Syracuse University Graduate School and departmental rules have been followed (i.e. time limits, number of credits, GPA’s etc.) and all degree requirements have been met before the notice of your defense is sent out.
 The following documents must be on file and approved by the Graduate School for a student to be cleared for their defense:

 - Program of Study: The final, accurate copy with appropriate signatures.

 - Transcripts: Documentation for all post–secondary coursework.
 This includes courses being used for transfer credit.
 Degree–bearing transcripts are required for all prior degrees received.
 Please check with your program coordinator to confirm your transcripts are recorded (in MySlice).

 - Coursework: All coursework must be registered for and grades posted before the defense takes place.
 Exception: Master’s students with final semester coursework currently in progress.

 - Additional Degree Requirements: The Graduate School will confirm that all other requirements for your degree have been completed and all required supporting documentation has been properly filed.
 This includes the results of your qualifying exam(s) and ABD requirements (if applicable).

 File a Diploma Request

-Graduating students notify the University that they intend to graduate through the File Diploma Request process on MySlice.
+Graduating students must notify the University that they intend to graduate through the File Diploma Request process on MySlice.